honzabrecka/Screenshot/README.md

 So (I intentionally use singular):

 `Screenshot.CREATION` phase generates screenshot from your tested component and save it to server.
-You have to check this screenshot and if it looks as you wich, mark it as pattern.
+You have to check this screenshot and if it looks as you wish, mark it as pattern.

 `Screenshot.COMPARE` phase loads screenshot (pattern) and compares actual look of component with it.